antonio59/aafairshare/docs/currency-fix.md

 1. The CurrencyContext was encountering errors when trying to access database tables and fields.
 2. Maintaining multiple currencies and languages added complexity without providing essential functionality.
-3. Having duplicate export functionality in both settings and analytics was confusing for users.
+3. The export functionality was simplified by removing it from settings.
 4. The preferences column contained fields that weren't actually used in the application.

 ## Implementation Details